exercism/website-copy/pages/faqs.md

 ### What happened to my Team from the old site?

 We have a brand new dedicated Teams website coming soon.
 We will tweet out as soon as it's launched.
-Thanks for your patience!
+Follow us at [@exercism_io](https://twitter.com/exercism_io).